 Pultruded Reinforced Thermoplastics

-Pultrusion is a popular manufacturing process for creating FRPs with continuous fiber reinforcement.
-It involves drawing strands of reinforcing fiber through a liquid resin which is formed into a particular profile and cured.
+Pultrusion is a widely used manufacturing process for producing FRPs with continuous fiber reinforcement.
+It involves drawing strands of reinforcing fiber through a liquid resin, which is formed into a particular profile and cured.
 It is a continuous process that allows for the creation of custom profiles of any desired length.

 The resins typically used for pultrusion are thermosets; that is, once cured, they cannot again be melted and reformed.
-While these kinds of resins result in a high-quality pultrusion with desirable properties, the one drawback is that they cannot easily be recycled.
+While these resins yield high-quality pultrusion with desirable properties, their primary drawback is that they are not readily recyclable.

 Thermoplastics, on the other hand, are polymers that can be remelted and thus recycled much more easily.
-Ideally, it would be possible to create FRP from these polymers instead of thermosets for applications that would allow this.
+Ideally, it would be possible to fabricate FRP from these polymers rather than thermosets for applications that permit this.
 (And not all would.
 Thermosets have a much greater operational temperature than thermoplastics.)

-To this point, however, manufacturers have struggled to create pultruded reinforced thermoplastics that are of sufficient quality.
-This is because melted thermoplastic has a relatively high viscosity and it is difficult to get the polymer to impregnate the reinforcing fibers sufficiently.
-Moreover, even when this problem is solved, adhesion to the reinforcing fibers has been a challenge.
+To date, however, manufacturers have struggled to produce pultruded reinforced thermoplastics of sufficient quality.
+This is because melted thermoplastic has a relatively high viscosity, and it is difficult to get the polymer to impregnate the reinforcing fibers sufficiently.
+Moreover, even after this problem is resolved, adhesion to the reinforcing fibers remains a challenge.

 As a result, most reinforced thermoplastics currently in use contain only relatively short fibers and don’t have the strength of pultruded, continuous fiber reinforcement.
 (Confusingly, these types of thermoplastics are called “long-fiber-reinforced thermoplastic.”)

-Recent advances, however, show great promise in creating continuous fiber pultruded reinforced thermoplastics with strong adhesion between the matrix and the reinforcing fibers.
-We expect that it is just a matter of time before these techniques will be perfected.
-This is a very significant development since it could potentially mean FRPs that combine the strength of traditional FRPs with the recyclability of thermoplastics.
+Recent advances, however, show great promise in producing continuous-fiber pultruded reinforced thermoplastics with strong adhesion between the matrix and the reinforcing fibers.
+We expect that it is just a matter of time before these techniques are perfected.
+This is a significant development, as it could enable FRPs that combine the strength of traditional FRPs with the recyclability of thermoplastics.

 High-Temperature FRPs

 There are certain applications (and potential applications) of FRP where the ability to withstand extreme heat is desirable.
-For example, materials used in buildings, transportation, or infrastructure need to be selected with the possibility of fire in mind.
+For example, materials used in buildings, transportation, or infrastructure must be selected with fire risk in mind.
 In the worst-case scenarios, we want to know that materials that work great under normal circumstances won’t catastrophically fail.

 The temperatures in a fire can be hotter than most materials (including metal) can withstand for very long, so we're not talking about FRP that is fireproof.
-But how materials behave when exposed to the elevated temperatures around fire or other sources of heat is important.
+However, how materials behave when exposed to elevated temperatures around fires or other sources of heat is important.

-There is a class of polymers called polyimides that are known for their ability to resist heat.
-They are already widely used in electronics applications (such as around parts that get hot in computers) as well as the automotive and aerospace industries.
-They are able to briefly withstand temperatures as high as 500℉.
+Polyimides are a class of polymers known for their thermal stability.
+They are already widely used in electronic applications (e.g., around components that get hot in computers) as well as in the automotive and aerospace industries.
+They can briefly withstand temperatures up to 500°F.

-A recent study reported a novel process of polyamide manufacturing that yielded a material able to withstand significantly higher temperatures.
-These kinds of developments will help to open the way for increased use of FRP in the industries mentioned above.
-We expect even new areas of use will open up as the operating temperature range of these materials continues to expand.
+A recent study reported a novel polyamide manufacturing process that yielded a material capable of withstanding significantly higher temperatures.
+These developments will facilitate the increased use of FRP in the industries mentioned above.
+We expect that even new areas of use will open up as the operating temperature range of these materials continues to expand.

 Shifting Uses of FRP

-When we consider how FRP will be used in the next several decades, we expect to see the range of applications continue to expand rapidly as it has done over the past several decades.
+When we consider how FRP will be used over the next several decades, we expect the range of applications to continue to expand rapidly, as it has over the past several decades.
 But there are a few areas where we predict we’ll see particularly strong growth.

 Building Materials

-FRP is already being used in this area, but there is a lot of untapped potential.
-When it comes to construction, particularly home construction, wood is still the building material of choice.
-FRP has several advantages over wood, however.
+FRP is already being used in this area, but there is substantial untapped potential.
+In construction, particularly residential construction, wood remains the material of choice.
+However, FRP has several advantages over wood.
 It is stronger, it is impervious to moisture and rot, and insects won’t bother it.

 For this reason, we expect to see FRP increasingly used for things like exterior trim, siding, and structural elements.
 It also makes great sense as an alternative to wooden posts that come into contact with the ground.

-We also see growth potential in the use of pultruded FRP as a reinforcing addition to various kinds of structural elements made of engineered wood.
+We also see growth potential in the use of pultruded FRP as a reinforcing material for various structural elements made of engineered wood.
 We’ve written elsewhere in this blog about the fascinating development of skyscrapers built using engineered wood framing.
-FRP can make these structural elements even stronger, so we expect to see it increasingly incorporated into these kinds of products.
+FRP can make these structural elements even stronger, so we expect to see it increasingly incorporated into such products.

 Aircraft

-When the Boeing 787 Dreamliner launched it was somewhat revolutionary in terms of the materials used.
+When the Boeing 787 Dreamliner was launched, it was somewhat revolutionary in its use of materials.
 It is 80% FRP by volume and, as a result, much lighter and more fuel-efficient.

 There are already large aircraft being built for military purposes that are completely made of reinforced polymers.
-We see no reason why this will not eventually become the norm for commercial aircraft, too.
+We see no reason why this will not eventually become the norm for commercial aircraft as well.
 Along with technological advances in the composites used, this should lead to even more efficient (and safer) aircraft designs.

 Wind Power Generation

 We recently wrote about the use of FRP in the increasingly large blades that generate electricity from wind power.
 This industry has been growing fast and is predicted to continue to do so.
-Advanced reinforced polymers will continue to be the crucial ingredient here.
+Advanced reinforced polymers will remain a crucial component here.

 Your Partner in Future Developments

-At Tencom, FRP is our business and we’re obviously interested in where the market is headed.
-One thing we are willing to bet on is growth.
-There are still so many potential uses for pultruded FRP are we’re excited to see the market continue to develop.
+At Tencom, FRP is our business, and we’re obviously interested in where the market is headed.
+One thing we are confident about is growth.
+There are still so many potential uses for pultruded FRP, and we’re excited to see the market continue to develop.